How to apply for a mortgage in 5 steps

 The final step is to attend your closing day meeting and officially become a homeowner.
 At this closing meeting, you’ll sign all necessary documents and ask any remaining questions regarding the sale or the property itself.

 The entire closing process will take about 30 – 45 days.
-The closing meeting itself will take only a few hours.
+The closing meeting itself generally will take only a few hours.

 Typically, the closing attorney or title company conducts this meeting in person, but e-closings are also available.
 An e-closing is one where the mortgage loan closes electronically.
 Typically, this is handled through a secure online portal that lets buyers and sellers electronically sign all the closing documents.
 Once everything is signed and handed over, you’ll receive the keys to your property, and you’ll officially be able to move into your new home.